 Tell us about your camper’s solar power system.
 You just completed it, right?

 Steve Hericks: Yes.
 I have five 190 watt/24 volt panels on the roof for 950 watts total of which four will tilt electrically to either side (a later improvement).
 I expect to be able to get as much as 3,000 kilowatt hours a day from the four that tilt and about 500 watt hours per day from the fixed panel.

-TCA: Can you tell us about the alternator charging system that you built for your camper?
+Can you tell us about the DC to DC charger that you built for your camper?

 Steve Hericks: I pursue double or triple redundancy in most of my systems, but solar, even a lot, is not completely reliable and I almost never plug into shore power.
 I want a significant ability to directly recharge from a truck engine alternator because I don’t intend to carry a generator set.
 This will be a separate topic all its own, because it is a complex topic in design, but fairly simple in implementation.
 In the meantime, I have a detailed explanation of what I did on our blog.

-TCA: We will do a follow up on your alternator charging system in another article, for sure.
+We will do a follow up on your DC to DC charging system in another article, for sure.
 How do you keep your lithium batteries warm in winter?

 Steve Hericks: The battery box is well-insulated using 3/4-inch of Poly-Iso, R4 with four 18 watt “seat” heater blankets, each measuring 12 inches by 18 inches, two on each side.
 A dual-channel thermal controller in the control center monitors temperatures in front and rear of the box and turns on all four heaters if the temperature at either end gets below 4C/38F.
 The BMS has a temperature sensor in the center of the pack that will disallow charging at 0C/32F or discharging at -16C/4F.

 We noticed you went with a residential AC refrigerator rather than a DC one for your camper.
 Why?